 An aspect of documentary photography that I value is actually the process of photographing an individual over time and witnessing the meaning they experience as a result of having their life documented.
 Documentary photography gives subjects a heightened sense of self-worth, knowing their story is being told.
 The relationships with the people I shoot far outweigh the outcome of the project.
 For me documentary photography is a journey of both loneliness and overcoming loneliness for both photographer and subjects, and then, eventually, the audience who absorbs the work.

 When it comes to shadowing young incarcerated men, their façade tends to drop more in photographs than in the way they describe themselves to me in interviews.
 For some, when talking to them, they provide a more macho description of themselves.
 Yet, when I photograph them, I try to focus on their vulnerable side.
 I have to feel a profound emotional connection to people and their stories in order to embark on a long-term project.
 Choosing a subject is quite personal.

 Isadora Kosofsky is a documentary photographer and filmmaker based in Los Angeles.
 She received the 2012 Inge Morath Award from the Magnum Foundation and she was a participant in the 2014 Joop Swart Masterclass of World Press Photo.
 Vinny and David: Life and Incarceration of a Family received a PHmuseum 2017 Grant New Generation Prize Honorable Mention.

-Verónica Sanchis Bencomo is a photographer and curator based in Hong Kong.
+Verónica Sanchis Bencomo is a Venezuelan photographer and curator based in Hong Kong.
 In 2014, she founded Foto Féminas, a platform that promotes the work of female Latin American and Caribbean photographers.